Group Therapy

 Gathering in Mindful Presence & Self-Inquiry

-Our Slow Sundays group is a weekly women’s group to support you in living with more authenticity.
-This group is a soft place to step into 2026 with presence, intention, and like-minded community.
+Slow Sundays is an 8-week women’s program to support you in cultivating more presence and intention to enjoy a life that feels like yours.
+This group is a soft place to be in connection with yourself and a like-minded community.

 This group might be for you if you…